aisu-programming/aisu-programming/README.md

 # Hi!👋🏻 I'm Aisu.🧊 Taiwanese.

-Now studying at National Taiwan Normal University, Department of Computer Science and Information Engineering.
+Now a fourth year student studying at National Taiwan Normal University, Department of Computer Science and Information Engineering.

 Interest in deep learning the most.